Full Sail University: Campus

 In October 2018, Full Sail announced plans to construct an esports arena called "The Fortress".
 The 11,200-square-foot venue opened in May 2019, serves as home of Full Sail University's esports team, Armada.

 In 2020, The Fortress was named a top-10 collegiate esports facility.
 It was also named one of the "15 Most Elite Universities for Pursuing Esports Careers in North America" in 2020.
 The Virtual Production Studio opened on the main campus in March 2022.

+Technology

+Two emerging technology labs opened on campus in 2025.
+The Spatial Computing Innovation Lab provides an immersive environment for exploring video and spatial computing technologies, including devices such as the Apple Vision Pro and Blackmagic’s immersive camera systems.
+The Drone Innovation Center offers an indoor space for instruction in drone technology, featuring controlled airspace, fabrication pods, and workstations for simulation and programming.

+The IBM Cyber Defense Range opened on campus in 2026, providing a cybersecurity training environment that features simulated enterprise and cloud-based networks, advanced visualization systems, and hands-on cyberattack and defense simulations.
+The simulations align with the National Initiative for Cybersecurity Education and National Institute of Standards and Technology standards.

 Academics

 Full Sail's academic degree programs are primarily focused on audio, film and media production, video game design, animation and other studies related to the media and entertainment industries.
 Full Sail began offering coursework in creating augmented reality (AR) and virtual reality (VR) projects in 2016, housed in the campus's Fabrication Lab.

 Full Sail is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 In 2007 and 2011, the college was subject to criticism regarding limited transferability of credits.